hpc/pavilion2/README.md

     run the tool - "pav -h"
 ```

-Version 1.0.0
+Version 1.1.0

 > Verified to work with Moab scheduler thus far.
-Development needed for Slurm, Raw, etc.
+> Support for both for Slurm and Raw now in 1.1.0.

 Collaboration tips: